tedneward/Research/content/platforms/jvm.md

 (Previous-to-Java8 versions are on the Oracle website; I don't know that anybody should care about versions prior to 8.
 Prior to Java6, the VM was essentially unchanged since Java2/JDK 1.2.)

+[JVM conversion](https://github.com/jtransc/jtransc): Bytecode to source converting Java & Kotlin code into JavaScript, C++, D, C#, PHP, AS3, Dart and Haxe and run it everywhere.
+Also use JVM code in your favourite language as a library.
+[Website](jtransc.soywiz.com/)